 Next to the Home button is the Courses dropdown menu.
 Click it and you'll be able to create and join courses, navigate to your existing courses, and even see all your active and archived courses.
 If you have one made already, it might look something like this:

-Your courses are your virtual classrooms.
+Your courses are your digital learning environments.
 This is where you will instruct, grade, and communicate with your students.
 Your courses contain all your instructional materials (e.g., files, assignments, and assessments) along with communication and organizational tools strictly associated with the course.